 There is a really nice place to take a break about half to maybe 3/4 of the way to Angel Basin.
 It's a clearing with a campfire ring made of stones and some logs to have a sit down on.

-After this, you'll climb over a little pass and down in to the drainage area.
+After this, you'll climb over a little pass and down into the drainage area.
 There is a spot where you might lose the trail if you start going up the wash rather than crossing it.
-If you find yourself looking for the trail, look over to the other side of the wash and you will see it climbing up the bank.
+If you find yourself looking for the trail, look over to the other side of the wash, and you will see it climbing up the bank.
 The trail makes a gradual turn west.
-Look up to the right and you'll see some caves.
+Look up to the right, and you'll see some caves.
 In there are the ruins.
-If youÂ’re camping, go a bit past this and you'll find some great places to camp.
-There is a little area under some oak just a little past the ruins, then there are some more campsites along the trail a little further (which is where we camped) and then there is Angel Basin.
+If you are camping, go a bit past this and you'll find some great places to camp.
+There is a little area under some oak just a little past the ruins, then there are some more campsites along the trail a little further (which is where we camped), and then there is Angel Basin.
 You can't miss this, as it is a large meadow.
 Beautiful area.
 Breathtaking rock formations, excellent stargazing at night.
 I think it's a magical place.

 We pitched camp and went to explore the ruins.
 My friends climbed all the way to the upper ruin, but I was not confident enough for that.
 The last time I was here, there were bits and pieces of broken pottery scattered around.
 I didn't see any this time.
-Please, folks, just leave it be.
+Please, folks, leave it be.
 Don't take anything.
 It's fun to have artifacts in your collections, I know, but it spoils it for the rest of us who would like to enjoy seeing traces of pre-historic human creativity right there at the site.
 The ruins are cool, but it's neat to see other stuff there as well.
-If you want Indian pottery, go buy it.
+If you want Indian pottery, buy it.
 You can get some really nice, unbroken objects in the art galleries around the state.
 You will help the artist by making a purchase, so it's a win-win situation.

-The next morning, we got going about 7:55am.
+The next morning, we got going about 7:55 am.
 We hiked up the JF Trail on a gradual climb to Tortilla Pass.
 This was a challenge because of the overgrowth, but it may get better with use throughout the season.
-Once you start switch backing up to the pass, it clears out and you have some terrific views of everything around you.
+Once you start switchbacking up to the pass, it clears out, and you have some terrific views of everything around you.
 You can even see the top of Four Peaks if you look toward the northwest.

 You bottom out at Randolph Canyon Wash.
-At one point, I must warn the reader, it looks as if the trail goes into the wash and keeps going from there.
+At one point, I must warn the reader.
+It looks as if the trail goes into the wash and keeps going from there.
 It does not.
 Look for the trail going on straight ahead.
 Like I said before, it was overgrown and sometimes hard to see the trail.

-The trail will lead to a Windmill, this is the Woodbury Windmill.
-We had a copy of Â“HikerÂ’s Guide to the Superstition WildernessÂ” by Jack Carlson and Elizabeth Stewart.
-This is a very good and valuable book, and it saved our lives.
+The trail will lead to a Windmill, and this is the Woodbury Windmill.
+We had a copy of Hiker's Guide to the Superstition Wilderness by Jack Carlson and Elizabeth Stewart.
+This is an excellent and valuable book, and it saved our lives.
 If we hadn't had it, we would still be out there looking for the Woodbury Trailhead.
-Un fortunately, though, there isn't a description of the JF Tail coming to the Woodbury Trailhead, only going from it.
-So we had to read backwards.
+Unfortunately, though, there isn't a description of the JF Tail coming to the Woodbury Trailhead, only going from it.
+So we had to read backward.
 The map didn't include the Woodbury Windmill; it only referenced it in the narrative.
-One of my companions read the map as it was and it looked like we were about 2-3 miles off course.
+One of my companions read the map as it was, and it looked like we were about 2-3 miles off course.
 The windmill on the map is the windmill at JF Ranch.
 We didn't know where we were!
 We had no water.
 It was hot out.
-That is a very bad thing.
+That is a terrible thing.
 It was the very first time I have ever run out of water on a trail.
 Here is where I will remind you that you should never underestimate your need for water.
 No food + no water + lost = deep in the hurt locker.